WodaMineralna/S31-Testing-React-Apps-Unit-Tests/README.md

 Practice code for Section 31 - Testing React Apps (Unit Tests), part of the course "React - The Complete Guide (incl.
 Redux)" by Maximilian Schwarzmüller.

-This project covers
+This project covers:
 - Unit testing with Jest and React Testing Library
 - Testing component behavior and interactions

-Project type
+# Project type
-- Based on a guided project
+Implemented as part of a guided course project, with additional features and customizations added independently.

 ## Tech Stack
 - React